dban23/KnowItAll-quiz-app/README.md

 The first class is responsible for the creation of the welcome screen and all widgets that are on there.
 In there, you can find the hardcoded number of questions variable and two special methods:

-    - on_cat_click -> defines what happens after user clicks one of the category button
+    - on_cat_click -> defines what happens after user clicks one of the category button.
+In this function there is also a check_token function that is used to check if the token exists and how old it is if it exists.

     - to_next_screen -> defines what happens when user clicks "Start quiz" button.
 It calls *get_question()*, calls *build_ui()* function from the second class and then takes user to the next screen